-If you’re in a more brazen group of crabs, you’ll face active bullying and peer pressure.
+If you’re in a more brazen group of crabs, you have probably faced active bullying and peer pressure.

-You might just become a social outcast if you engage in activities that the group does not agree with.
+You will be a social outcast if you engage in activities that the group does not agree with.

 I’ve tweeted this before, I have lost more friends to personal growth and progress than to any number of fights and arguments that I’ve had.